+Opioids are powerful pain relievers your doctor can prescribe to manage acute and chronic pain.
 Most opioids come in pill or tablet form and can be taken by mouth.
 Sometimes, doctors prescribe a potent opioid that comes in patch form.

 How do I safely take opioids?

 While opioids can help with your pain, they may also cause dangerous side effects.
 That’s why it’s important to tell your doctor about all medicines and supplements you are taking.
 Also, follow dosage instructions carefully for opioids.
 Don’t mix opioids with alcohol, illegal drugs, or even other medicines.

 When you get your opioid prescription filled, check the packaging to make sure it’s the right medicine prescribed for you.

 Carefully read and follow the label directions before taking the medicine.